 To commemorate, I considered watching Zero Dark Thirty again.
 The movie is to the Abbotabad raid as Saving Private Ryan is to the D-Day landings.
 Instead, I watched Without Remorse after I learned that it was based on a novel by Tom Clancy.
 The movie is a contemporary re-imagining that features Michael B Jordan as John Kelly.
 In Clancy’s fictional world, this character is second only to Jack Ryan in prominence.

 I can’t help but notice the connections among this movie, that mission, and their respective worlds:

-- Michael B Jordan plays a Navy SEAL, a member from the same type of commando unit that’s famous for the mission.
+- Michael B Jordan plays a Navy SEAL, a member from the same type of commando unit that’s famous for bin Laden’s death.

 - Jordan had a breakthrough role in the Friday Night Lights show.
-His role and the show itself ended a few months before the mission.
+His role and the show itself ended a few months before bin Laden’s death.

 - The Without Remorse book was published in 1993, several months after Al Qaeda’s first bombing of the World Trade Center.

 - John Kelly aka John Clark is the main character of the Rainbow Six book, which will be adapted into a movie as a sequel to the Without Remorse movie.
-The book was published in 1998, several days before Al Qaeda’s bombing of US embassies in Africa.
+The book was published in 1998, several days before Al Qaeda bombed US embassies in Africa.

 It’s fitting that Without Remorse has debuted in the same weekend as this 10th anniversary.
 John Clark, and the world of Clancy fiction, epitomized the zeitgeist of the 1990s.
 That zeitgeist included the fear of large-scale terrorism.
 Osama bin Laden, and his followers, made that fear real with the September 11 attacks.
 They shaped the course of the world for the next 10-15 years.